MiemieMethod/inner-core-tutorial/official/Adapting mods for multiplayer.md

 ConfigureMultiplayer({
     name: "readable unique name", // unique network name of the mod
     version: "version", // version
-    isClientOnly: true / false // if true, the mod is considered purely client-side });
+    isClientOnly: true/false // if true, the mod is considered purely client-side });
 ```